fdmysterious/panduza-py/acceptance/features/FEATURES.md

 Todo: image here

-When multiple driver are gathered into a common package it is called a **class**.
-For example the class psu can gather driver to manage different types of power supply
+When multiple drivers are gathered into a common package it is called a **class**.
+For example the class PSU can gather driver to manage different types of power supplies.

 ## Panduza MQTT levels